 If you are not able to attend a concert at Club Passim in person, you may be able to attend on line.
 Concert Window broadcasts many events at Passim.
 There’s usually a small charge, most of which goes to the artists and the venue.
 Concert Window broadcasts concerts from other venues as well.

-a concert at Passim on a winter’s night
+a concert at Passim on a winter’s night — the one where that third photograph was taken, in fact.

-photograph of Hanneke Cassel (top) courtesy of the artist
+Photograph of Hanneke Cassel (top) courtesy of the artist

-photograph of Club 47 plaque (center) courtesy of Club Passim
+Photograph of Club 47 plaque (center) courtesy of Club Passim

-photograph of Matt and Shannon Heaton (bottom) by Kerry Dexter
+Photograph of Matt and Shannon Heaton (bottom) by Kerry Dexter

 Consider subscribing to Perceptive Travel through email or